codesport/zkSNARKs-writeups/week1-solutions.md

 ## 3.4 Apart from the standard circomlib library and circomlib-matrix library that performs matrix operations, what other libraries do you think could be created to help foster the growth of ZK applications?

-Libraries for specific zkSNARKs use cases would be useful.
+Libraries for specific and common zkSNARK use cases would be useful.
 Some suggestions are:

 * Age Verification
 * Income Verification